 We're in a very peaceful spot at the end of a private driveway.
 But wander out and you'll immediately be at the King's Head, which couldn't be better situated for a drink and an evening meal.
-Across the road is the delightful Bircham Stores and Cafe for coffee, brunches and lunches; they'll order you a newspaper if required, then pack you a picnic from the well-stocked deli counter.
-On the edge of the village is Bircham Windmill, which is open to the public from Easter-September; its bakery and cream teas are renowned regionally.
+Opposite the pub is the delightful Bircham Stores and Cafe for coffee, brunches and lunches; they'll order you a newspaper if required, then pack you a picnic from the well-stocked deli counter.
+On the edge of the village is Bircham Windmill, which is open to the public from Easter-September; its bakery and cream teas are renowned in the region.

 Sandringham and Houghton Hall are both just ten minutes away by car.
 Guests can enjoy their spectacular grounds throughout the year.
 During the summer their historic houses and gardens are also well worth a visit – and offer a welcome refuge from any unseasonal rain.

 The magnificent Holkham Hall is a little further afield; a picturesque drive up to the coast, passing through the villages of Bircham Tofts, Stanhoe, Burnham Market and Burnham Overy.
 Oxburgh Hall and Blickling Manor are also within an hour's drive.

 Take to the beaches...